 Print out a copy of the Disney’s Hollywood Studios Hidden Gem pocket guide from our Pocket Guide page and have more fun in the park discovering the hidden gems.

 Pick up a Disney’s Hollywood Studios Times Guide as you enter the park for important information such as park hours, special hours, show times, parade and fireworks times, character greeting times and other park hours to help you plan your day.

-Throughout the park Disney PhotoPass photographers will capture guests caught up in the Disney experience.
-Disney’s PhotoPass and Memory Maker gives guests the opportunity to have great high-resolution photos taken by Disney Photographers using state-of-the-art digital equipment at picturesque locations.
+Throughout the park, Disney PhotoPass photographers will capture guests caught up in the Disney experience.
+Disney’s PhotoPass and Memory Maker allows guests to have great high-resolution photos taken by Disney Photographers using state-of-the-art digital equipment at picturesque locations.
 Even better, your photos can be accessed, shared, and ordered online.
 Visit our Disney’s PhotoPass Guide for more information on Disney’s PhotoPass service.

-*Tip*When you enter Disney’s Hollywood Studios at the beginning of the day, take a picture of your child from your camera, phone or by a Disney Cast Member on your Photopass so that you can readily show a Cast Member what your child is wearing and what he/she looks like if you should become separated from your child.
+*Tip* – When you enter Disney’s Hollywood Studios at the beginning of the day, take a picture of your child with your camera, phone, or by a Disney Cast Member on your Photopass.
+You can then readily show a Cast Member what your child is wearing, and what he/she looks like if you should become separated from your child.
 Set up a meeting area in the park.
 Locate a Cast Member so that your child can meet a Cast Member “in person” and will not be afraid of them.
 Let your child know to look for Cast Members with Disney ID tags and to show the Cast Member their ID cards if they could not find you.

 Certain attractions also require guests to be of a certain height to ride.
 Visit our Height Requirement page for height requirements to all Walt Disney World attractions.

 Walt Disney World offers Rider Switch so that as many guests as possible can experience an attraction.